levipatel/music/lyrics/sotloaps/if-i-could.md

 You know I want to
 I need you

-I could come down to Earth
+I could come down to earth
 Connect with the real world

 <br>